GuanxuWANG/guanxuwang.github.io/_pages/about.md

   - /about.html
 ---

-Gleason Guanxu WANG is an senior high school math teacher in Jilin Xueyi Teaching and Research Information Consulting Co., Ltd..
+Gleason Guanxu WANG is a senior high school math teacher in Jilin Xueyi Teaching and Research Information Consulting Co., Ltd..

 Prior to this, he graduated from [School of Mathematical Sciences](https://math.szu.edu.cn/), [Shenzhen University](https://www.szu.edu.cn/).
 During his undergraduate course, he majored in Mathematics and Applied Mathematics and Finance with a Bachelor of Science degree and a Bachelor of Economics degree respectively.
 At the same time, he obtained the micro-professional certificate of actuarial science from Shenzhen University.